celebrity

 ADVERTISEMENT

-She said the family were concerned that Westcott would die before seeing a resolution.
+She said the family was concerned that Westcott would die before seeing a resolution.

 Meanwhile, Perry and Bloom's team claim Westcott was of sound mind during the sale and are requesting not only the home, but also millions of dollars in compensation for rent they could have charged on the property, and money they had to spend to maintain a different home while waiting to move in.